iresil/NeuralNet/README.md

 | Batch Normalization | Stabilizing training | Any deep network | Normalizes activations to reduce internal covariate shift (auxiliary/regularization layer) |
 | Dropout | Regularization | Preventing overfitting in any model | Randomly disables neurons during training to improve generalization (auxiliary/regularization layer) |

-#### Linear (Fully Connected) Layer
+#### Fully Connected Layer
-The fully connected (or dense) layer is the code that applies a _learnable affine transformation_ to its inputs.
+The fully connected (or dense) layer is the linear layer that applies a _learnable affine transformation_ to its inputs.
 An affine transformation is just a linear transformation (matrix multiplication) followed by a translation (the addition of a bias vector).
 In geometry, these operations preserve points, straight lines, and planes (i.e. they maintain "affine structure").
 Specifically in neural networks, the weight and bias parameters are not fixed.
-The model learns them by minimizing a loss function during training, using backpropagation and gradient descent.
+The model _learns_ them by minimizing a loss function during training, using backpropagation and gradient descent.
 So, the transformation is learnable, because the neural network tunes weight and bias to fit the data.

 When defining a dense layer, knowing the number of input and output features is necessary.
 The number of input features is the number of